-If you have a lot of hair that's coarser in density, ask your stylist to remove some of the weight from your bangs by cutting directly into them for that lighter, wispier look.
-This way, the bangs can get pushed around casually and you'll have assurance that they aren't sitting too bulky all over.
+If you have a lot of hair that's thicker in density, ask your stylist to remove some of the weight from your bangs by cutting directly into them for that lighter, wispier look.
+This way, the bangs can get pushed around casually and you'll have the assurance that they aren't sitting too bulky all over.

 Overdirected Side Bangs

 If you have commitment phobia, don't worry, we totally get it.
 Instead of cutting length to get this look, try overdirecting a few longer strands beside your side bangs to give your 'do a wispier, fashion-forward look.

 Light, wispy bangs have a softer feel to them than many of the heavier fringe options out there.
 One of the perks to this lighter look is how seamlessly different textures work together.

 If you want to wear your natural waves all over but want to smooth out your bangs, use a vented brush to push the hair from right to left at the roots while blow drying.
 Make sure to tell your stylist how you plan to wear your bangs from day to day so they can cut with your needs in mind and offer any specific styling tips that'll benefit your desired outcome.

 If your wispy bangs are overdue for a trim, give them a little boost of volume to keep them lifted up out of your eyes while still sporting that rock and roll vibe.
 Spritz some of Oribe's Dry Texturizing Spray ($49) at the roots before blow drying, and use a small round brush or Mason Pearson to help morph them to your desired shape.